kailash-manasarovar/statement/docs/timeline/2024/january.md

 - I continue chatting with the [fake account that posted a picture of my hotel room](../2023/december.md#hotel-room-cyber-stalker).
 - The content goes from Dénia specifics, and I've no doubt a man is speaking to me, to someone who is unusually delighted and claims to be a retired British lady in France showing me pictures of goats in her garden, and back and forth like this.
 - I'm sure the account is either the trumpet teacher or someone close to him as they have information they could only know if they were involved in the crimes against me.
-- Later, I wonder if the criminals have delegate access to accounts like these, which they can slip in and out of easily with the owners full knowledge.
+- Later, I wonder if the criminals have delegate access to accounts like these, which they can slip in and out of easily, with the owners full knowledge.
 - The account states, again, that they're nervous they're *actually* talking to me instead of seeing me in the WhatsApp group.
 - We chat.
 - I'm sure it is the trumpet teacher.